HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="number-of-bytes-by-percentile-by-type-mobile.png",
-  caption="Number of bytes by percentile by type on mobile", description="A column chart showing that on mobile devices, on the 90th percentile we find 135 KB of Html, around 1,367 KB of Javascript, 256 KB of Css, 5,475 KB of images and 338 KB of fonts.
-On the 75th percentile it goes down at 67 KB of Html, 857 KB of Javascript, 139 KB of Css, 2,402 KB of images and 191 KB of fonts.
-On the 50th percentile we found 30 KB of Html, 461 KB of Javascript, 68 KB of Css, 881 KB of images and 97 KB of fonts.
-On the 25th percentile there is 13 KB of Html, 209 KB of Javascript, 28 KB of Css, 260 KB of images and 29 KB of fonts.
-On the 10th percentile there is 6 KB of Html, 87 KB of Javascript, 6 KB of Css, 64 KB of images and 0 KB of fonts.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=683807493&format=interactive", sheets_gid="1911144863", sql_file="page_bytes_per_type.sql"
+  caption="Number of bytes by percentile by type on mobile", description="A column chart showing that on mobile devices, on the 90th percentile we find 135 KB of HTML, around 1,367 KB of JavaScript, 256 KB of CSS, 5,475 KB of images and 338 KB of fonts.
+On the 75th percentile it goes down at 67 KB of HTML, 857 KB of JavaScript, 139 KB of CSS, 2,402 KB of images and 191 KB of fonts.
+On the 50th percentile we found 30 KB of HTML, 461 KB of JavaScript, 68 KB of CSS, 881 KB of images and 97 KB of fonts.
+On the 25th percentile there is 13 KB of HTML, 209 KB of JavaScript, 28 KB of CSS, 260 KB of images and 29 KB of fonts.
+On the 10th percentile there is 6 KB of HTML, 87 KB of JavaScript, 6 KB of CSS, 64 KB of images and 0 KB of fonts.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=683807493&format=interactive", sheets_gid="1911144863", sql_file="page_bytes_per_type.sql"